 Some of the common email delivery problems are listed below.

 User Unknown: The username portion of the email address (username@host) is no good.
 The user account may have been expired or deleted.

 Mail Could Not Be Delivered: The message states that the email cannot be delivered for 4 hours (or some duration) means that the DNS knows about the host, but the mail server may be temporarily down.
-The mail server tries to resend the mail repeately for 3-day period, and gives up afterwards.
+The mail server tries to resend the mail repeatedly for a 3-day period and gives up afterward.